 Companies looking for a reliable, easy-to-use and secure business backup solution that includes active protection from ransomware should consider Acronis Backup.
 A free 30-day trial will show how it will easily meet their data protection needs.

-For home users, Acronis True Image 2018 integrates the same anti-ransomware software into every edition, and ensures you can create mirror image of your computer so none of your data is ever lost.
+For home users, Acronis True Image integrates the same anti-ransomware software into every edition and ensures you can create a mirror image of your computer so none of your data is ever lost.